dotnet/docs-maui/docs/macios/xcsync.md

 ### Options

-The following options allow you to change the default behavior of the tool.
+The following options allow you to change the default behavior of the tool:

 - **`/p:xcSyncTargetFrameworkMoniker=<FRAMEWORK>`**